WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 * AND is 1 only if both of its inputs are 1, otherwise it's 0.
 * OR is 1 if one or both of its inputs are 1, otherwise it's 0.
 * XOR is 1 only if exactly one of its inputs are 1, otherwise it's 0.
-* NOT is 1 only if its input is 0, otherwise it's 0.
+* NOT / Ones Compliment is 1 only if its input is 0, otherwise it's 0.

 These can appear as a truth table: